 Under the auspices of the Lipman Center, the Initiative in Reporting on Race and Criminal Justice will annually award up to five grants ranging from $30,000 to $50,000 each to individual newsrooms and independent journalists to pursue a yearlong project in criminal justice abuse.
 The funds may be used for data acquisition, analysis and visualization, additional staff, FOIA requests, or travel, public health conditions permitting.

-The program is made by possible by Arnold Ventures.
+The program is made possible by Arnold Ventures.

 Grant Application Guidelines

-- Applications are open to all local newsrooms; grant must be completed within a year
+• Applications are open to all local newsrooms; grants must be completed within a year.

 You may also mail your application to the following address: